R2Northstar/ModdingDocs/docs/source/squirrel/intro.rst

     bool TrueOrFalse = true

-They can also accept expressions
+They can also accept comnparison expressions, which return a boolean

 .. code-block:: javascript